Skip to main content

-Building a SaaS Product from Scratch in India: A Founder's Playbook
+Building a SaaS Product in India: Founder Guide

-A practical, no-fluff guide to building a SaaS product in India — from idea validation and MVP development to pricing, payments, compliance, marketing, and fundraising in 2026.
+Build a SaaS product in India: idea validation, MVP development, pricing, payments, compliance, marketing, and fundraising guide.

-India has quietly become a SaaS powerhouse.
+And I'm not the only one who's noticed.
 Freshworks went public on NASDAQ.
 Zoho builds world-class products from Chennai without taking a single dollar in venture capital.
-Postman, Chargebee, BrowserStack, and Druva have all reached billion-dollar valuations.
-The Indian SaaS market, once dismissed as "too price-sensitive," now produces companies that compete globally.
+Postman, Chargebee, BrowserStack, and Druva have all hit billion-dollar valuations.
+India isn't just an outsourcing hub anymore — it's a SaaS powerhouse.
+Quietly, stubbornly, and with way less fanfare than it deserves.

-But for every Freshworks, there are hundreds of failed SaaS startups that never made it past the MVP stage.
-Having co-founded a small SaaS product (a project management tool for freelance teams) and watched it stumble before eventually finding its footing, I have seen firsthand how the Indian market rewards patience and punishes shortcuts.
+But here's what nobody tells you: for every Freshworks, there are hundreds of failed SaaS startups that never made it past the MVP stage.
+Having co-founded a small SaaS product (a project management tool for freelance teams) and watched it stumble before eventually finding its footing, I've seen firsthand how the Indian market rewards patience and punishes shortcuts.

 Phase 1: Idea Validation (Before You Write a Single Line of Code)

-The biggest mistake first-time founders make is building something nobody wants.
-I know because I made this mistake myself.
-I spent four months building a feature-rich product based on my own assumptions, only to discover that my target customers had a completely different set of priorities.
+Biggest mistake first-time founders make?
+Building something nobody wants.
+I know because I made exactly that mistake.
+Spent four months building a feature-rich product based entirely on my own assumptions, only to discover that my target customers had a completely different set of priorities.
+Four months of work, mostly wasted.

 Talk to Real Customers First